-So if you're not a fan of spinach, perhaps you can try making ohitashi with another vegetable!
-My personal favourites are canola flower and eggplant.
+So if you’re not a fan of spinach, perhaps you can try making ohitashi with another vegetable!
+My personal favorites are canola flower and eggplant.

-One great thing about the spinach version though, it how quick it is to make!
+One great thing about the spinach version though, is how quick it is to make!

 Here are a few simple tips and tricks that you can easily use to make perfect spinach ohitashi at home!

-After blanching the spinach, immediately transfer them to ice water.
-This quick cooling method is to prevent them losing colour, taste and texture.
+- Transfer to ice water immediately after blanching – this quick cooling method is to prevent them from losing color, taste and texture.

 Spinach Ohitashi (Japanese Spinach Salad in Dashi)